Navy Personnel Specialists (PS) are the Navy’s customer support representatives for their fellow sailors.

 Related Article – Marine Corps Administrative Specialist (MOS 01111): Career Details

-Personnel Specialists normally work in a clean office environment doing, depending on the assignment, mostly metal and administrative work.
+Personnel Specialists normally work in office environments.
+Depending on the assignment, most of the work is administrative in nature.

 PSs may work with others under close supervision or alone with limited supervision.

-While ashore, Personnel Specialists are usually assigned to a Personnel Support Detachment (PSD), while at sea, they are traditionally assigned to the Personnel, Supply, Training or Administrative Departments.
+While ashore, Personnel Specialists are usually assigned to a Personnel Support Detachment (PSD).
+When at they are traditionally assigned to the Personnel, Supply, Training, or Administrative Departments.

 Navy Personnel Specialists (PS) Sea/Shore Rotation